Navigation

 Managing work-related stress

-Talking things through with your manager or other work representative can help you to pinpoint exactly what’s making you feel stressed at work.
+Talking with your manager or other work representative can help find what’s making you feel stressed at work.
 You can then think about what actions you can take to reduce your stress and help you work better.
 Think about how you can take steps to achieve the following at work.

 • Agree a fair and achievable workload with your manager, and make sure deadlines and targets are realistic.